 (iii) any changes to the Services specified in the Approved Operating Plan or Approved Maintenance Program.

 The Parties shall seek to agree upon proposed adjustments, if any, to be made to the Approved Operating Plan or Approved Maintenance Program, in each case on or before the twentieth (20th) day of such Month.
 If the Parties cannot reach agreement on or before the twentieth (20th) day of the Month, any dispute shall be referred to dispute resolution in accordance with Section 18.1.
 Any adjustment to the Approved Operating Plan as agreed to by the Parties or resolved in accordance with Article 18 shall be incorporated into the relevant Approved Operating Plan or Approved Maintenance Program and such adjustment shall become effective for purposes of this Agreement from the date of the Owner’s approval thereof (or resolution of such dispute pursuant to Article 18, if applicable) and shall be applied to the first Period to which such adjustment relates following such approval or resolution.

+7.6.
+Key Employees.
+Operator shall employ Mr. Gerald Campbell Jr. as Plant Manager of the Facility.
+The Operations Supervisor, the Maintenance Supervisor and any replacement Plant Manager of Operator are subject to the Owner's written consent.

 ARTICLE 8